-Why Doctors and Lawyers Make Bad Traders
+Why Doctors and Lawyers Make Terrible Traders

 Some of the smartest, most successful professionals such as doctors and lawyers often make terrible traders.
-Not just mediocre.
-Terrible.

 Obviously it’s not about intelligence because these are people who conquered medical programs and passed the bar exam.
 So what gives?